bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 Empty

 ### FplBlockType `IntrinsicFunc`
 An intrinsic value for everything in FPL that is a functional type.
 Variables with this value will accept functional terms as new values.
 Note that every functional term has a mapping that can be of another type.
 Thus, the mapping's type should not by confunsed with the functional type.
+Created in `Ast.FunctionalTermType`.
 #### Possible Parent Nodes
 todo
 #### Scope